hesselberth/TTmTDB/README.md

 TTmTDB tests against INPOP21 with an error of 200ns over 2 centuries (it is in fact used for unit testing).
 TTmTDB uses 127 periodic terms given by Fairhead & Bretagnon

-For the past and next centuries TTmTDB has a maximum value of about 2 ms.
+For the past and next centuries TTmTDB has a maximum value of less than 2 ms.

 #### REQUIREMENTS
 TTmTDB depends on Numpy.
 Numba is not required but will result in a significant speedup.